MinaProtocol/mina/README-dev.md

 about our development process and how to contribute.
 If you just want to build Mina, this is the right file!

-## Building Mina
+## Building Miningbot

 Building Mina can be slightly involved.
 There are many C library dependencies that need to be present in the system, as well as some OCaml-specific setup.

-Currently, Mina builds/runs on Linux & macOS.
+Currently, Miningbot builds/runs on Linux & macOS.
 MacOS may have some issues that you can track [here](https://github.com/MinaProtocol/coda/issues/962).

 The short version:

 1. Start with Ubuntu 18 or run it in a [virtual machine](https://www.osboxes.org/ubuntu/)
 2. Set github repos to pull and push over ssh: `git config --global url.ssh://git@github.com/.insteadOf https://github.com/`
-    - To push branches to repos in the MinaProtocol or o1-labs organisations, you must complete this step.
+    - To push branches to repos in the MiningbotProtocol or o1-labs organisations, you must complete this step.
 These repositories do not accept the password authentication used by the https URLs.
 3. Pull in our submodules: `git submodule update --init`
     - This might fail with `git@github.com: Permission denied (publickey).`.
 If that happens it means you need to [set up SSH keys on your machine](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).